eleanor-clifford/ellie.clifford.lol/blog/0016-filtering-discrimination/index.md

-Even the argument that these filters are just statistical systems, and in the real world "trans girl" is a phrase commonly associated with porn (and the further stretch that this somehow absolves the designers of the system) falls flat -- the Equality Act 2010 further protects against "indirect discrimination", i.e. discrimination caused by systems that are applied equally but put some people at a disadvantage based on a protected characteristic.
+Even the argument that these filters are just statistical systems, and in the real world "trans girl" is a phrase commonly associated with porn (and the further stretch that this somehow absolves the designers of the system) falls flat---the Equality Act 2010 further protects against "indirect discrimination", i.e. discrimination caused by systems that are applied equally but put some people at a disadvantage based on a protected characteristic.